-D1.
+- D1.
 Residents and businesses appreciate the excellent public transport the area offers, with good links to central London and beyond.
 The area is served by London Underground, London Overground and the Thameslink national rail route, as well as a number of bus routes.
 The NPPF states as a core planning principle (17) that planning should "actively manage patterns of growth to make the fullest possible use of public transport, walking and cycling".
-This section seeks to fulfil this requirement, by promoting sustainable transport and the aims of Objective 3.
+This section seeks to fulfil this requirement, by promoting sustainable transport and the aims of Objective 3. - D2.
+There are three rail stations in West Hampstead, all in close proximity.
+Most recent statistics (2012/3) show that more than 16 million people use the three stations every year, with significant increases in usage.